-The corporation is to be financed under the following general plan:

-- a.
-State school aid payments received pursuant to the State School Aid Act of 1979 or any successor law.

-- b.
-Federal funds.
+- 1. The corporation is organized upon a Nonstock basis. - 2. a.
+The corporation is to be financed under the following general plan: - a.
+State school aid payments received pursuant to the State School Aid Act of 1979 or any successor law. - b.
+Federal funds. - c.
+Donations - d.
+Fees and charges permitted to be charged by public school academies. - e.
+Other funds lawfully received. - b.
+The corporation is organized on a Directorship basis.

-- c.
-Donations.

-- d.
-Fees and charges permitted to be charged by public school academies.

-- e.
-Other funds lawfully received.

-The address of the registered office is 151 S. Old Woodward Avenue, Suite 200, Birmingham, MI 48009.
+The address of the registered office is 6055 4 Mile Road NE, Ada, Michigan 49301.
 The mailing address of the registered office is the same.

-The name of the resident agent at the registered office is Joseph B. Urban.
+The name of the resident agent at the registered office is Candace L. Sorensen.

-The name and address of the incorporator is as follows: Joseph B. Urban

-151 S. Old Woodward Avenue Suite 200 Birmingham, MI 48009